donapieppo/cmsino-example/README.md

     $ git clone git@github.com:donapieppo/cmsino.git
     $ bundle install
     $ bundle exec rake db:schema:load
+    $ rake cmsino:users:testuser # do not forget to change the email in lib/tasks/users.rake
     $ rails server

 Then you can visit the usual http://127.0.0.1:3000